kgrid-lab/nephroticsyndrome-computablephenotype/README.md

 ```

 ## Implementation
-The algorithm is implemented as a function and is used by two APIs that receive data in either Json format or as a csv file and process it and return results as HTTP response.
+The algorithm is implemented as a function and is used by an API that receive data in either Json format or as a csv file and process it and return results as HTTP response.

+## Try it out
+Use the followin link to access this app which is deployed on Herolu: https://nephroticsyndrome-computableph-07c73f0fb31d.herokuapp.com/

+ You will see the OpenAPI documentation, click on the "/classification" endpoint and then "Try it out" and follow the instruction to upload and execute the API.
+Use the test files in the input_test_data folder for testing the API.

-## How to run and test
+## How to install, run and test the app
-Install the app either by running
+Install the app from the code by running running
 ```
 poetry install
 ```
-or by installing from a distribution file.
+or install it from a distribution file.

 Then, run the app using
 ```
 uvicorn src.nephroticsyndrome_computablephenotype.apis:app --reload
 ```

-Then you can access fastapi documentation at http://127.0.0.1:8000 to test APIs
+Then you can access fastapi documentation at http://127.0.0.1:8000 to test the API

-Use the content of "sample input.txt" for testing the API that consumes data in  Json format.
+Use the test files in the input_test_data folder for testing the API.

-Use the input.csv file to test the API that receives a csv file.